jefdaj/ortholang-demo/templates/tutorial_04_types.md

 tempfiles.
 Your script chews through them for several days and finally returns an empty list (`[]`).
 You want to be confident that there really are no hits, instead of going back and poring over every command to make sure two files didn't get mixed up somewhere!
-This happened to me probably 10 or 15 times before I added the type system.